nrk19/dns-sistema.sol/README.md

 As we indicated in the file `named.conf.local`, we will store the zone config file at `/var/lib/bind/sistema.sol.dns`. *(we can use the file `/etc/bind/db.empty` as a template)*

-To accomplish the tasks' objetives, the file should look like this:
+To accomplish the tasks' objectives, the file should look like this:

 ```conf
 ;